peiyuanix/riscv-os/Appendix-00-Assembly-and-Linking/README.md

 - The assembler can translate an _assembly source file_ into a _relocatable file_.
 - A relocatable file contains machine instructions and some meta information.
 - A relocatable file can't be loaded and executed directly, because it may reference some symbols whose address values are not known yet.
-- Multiple _relocatable flles_ can be linked to resolve unknown symbols and form _an executable file_.
+- Multiple _relocatable flles_ can be linked to resolve unknown symbols and form an _executable file_.
 - An executable file contains machine instructions to be executed, and its meta information specifies the memory address where the program should be loaded.

 ## Why does a symbol with an unknown address value exist?

-In this section, we examine how an assembly source file is converted into an executable file step by step and how unresolved symbols are stored in a relocatable file.
+In this section, we learn how an assembly source file is converted into an executable file step by step, and why does a symbol with an unknown address value exist?

 ### Example assembly source file
 Take the following assembly source code file `test.s` as an example.